c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 ### Concept

-This twitter bot is made to engage with scammers that are constantly attempting to scam users via the Ledger twitter account.
+This twitter bot is made to engage with scammers that are constantly attempting to scam users via a twitter account.
 The general idea would be to either interact with our tweets automatically (like a pinned post on Reddit), or to directly reply to twitter bots.

 ### Audience